hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0200-syntax.md

 ## Field Access

-You can use of object.property to access dataset fields and definitions.
+You can use object.property to access dataset fields and definitions.

 - `dataset.fieldName` Referencing an attribute from a module
 - `moduleName.definition` Referencing a field from dataset